ja2-stracciatella/ja2-stracciatella.github.io/how-to-run.md

 - `ja2.exe -help` on Windows.
 - `ja2 -help` on Linux, BSD or OS X.

+## Extra configuration and modding
+Advanced users can tweak additional options and make minor modifications by changing the values in their [game.json](https://raw.githubusercontent.com/ja2-stracciatella/ja2-stracciatella/master/assets/externalized/game.json).

+The project extracted many other hardcoded values from the original sources into editable text files stored in the [assets/externalized](https://github.com/ja2-stracciatella/ja2-stracciatella/tree/master/assets/externalized) directory.
+You can edit weapons, ammo, shops, enemy weapon choices and much more!

 # Extra Hotkeys

 Besides the hotkeys present in the original game, JA2S adds the following for greater ease of use: